Energy law and international climate change (MFJ310)

-In this course students will be introduced to sources, principles and rules of international energy law, European energy law, and energy law in some important national jurisdictions, as well as the regulation of both conventional and renewable energy resources, with a specific focus on offshore wind regulations.
+This course will introduce students to the sources, principles and rules of international energy law, European energy law, and energy law in some important national jurisdictions, as well as the regulation of both conventional and renewable energy resources, with a specific focus on offshore wind regulations.

 Upon completion of the course, students will: